avbrown/new_film_studio_at_microsoft/README.md

 1. The genres to invest in are...
 2. Trust directors over actors
 3. A good runtime is...
-4. The best months to release are
+4. The best months to release are dependent on genre

 ## Business Understanding